panosni/nicolaides-web/content/home/posts.md

 headless: true
 active: false
 # Order that this section appears on the page.
-weight: 60
+weight: 70

-title: Recent Posts
+title: "Everything in-between:"
-subtitle:
+subtitle: Some moments from work and with colleagues

 content:
   # Page type to display.
 E.g. post, talk, publication...